BrentGrammer/PROGNOTES/Architecture/SystemDesign/Databases.md

 - Typically you create an index when you first define your Table.
 - Btree structure under the hood - fat tree that is shorter, so less steps to get to a value

+#### When not to use Indexing:

+Frequent Write Operations: Avoid excessive indexing if your database experiences frequent insert, update, or delete operations, as indexes can slow down these write operations and consume additional storage space.
+Indexes should not be used on the columns that are frequently manipulated.

 ## SQL vs. NOSQL

 ### NoSQL